Attaining near-ideal Dicke superradiance in expanded spatial domains: Theory of photon emission from multiple inverted emitters at early time

 Substituting Eq.~(8) into the first derivative of Eq.~(5), we have

-From Eqs.~(8) and (9) it can be inferred that the non-diagonal elements of the decoherence matrix $\boldsymbol \Gamma$ contribute to the superradiance whereas the diagonal elements do the opposite.
+From Eqs.~(8) and (9) it can be inferred that the non-diagonal elements of the decoherence matrix $\boldsymbol \Gamma$, namely the dissipative couplings between emitters contribute positively to the superradiance whereas the diagonal elements (single-emitter emission rates) do the opposite.
 The competition between them determines whether or not the superradiance occurs.
 If we set the decoherence matrix $\boldsymbol \Gamma=\left( \gamma_{ij}\right) $ with the matrix elements $\gamma_{ij}$ being defined in Eq.~(4), the ${\dot{\gamma}}(0)$ can be written as a compact form

 where ${\boldsymbol \Gamma}_{\rm d}\equiv{\rm diag(\gamma_{11},\gamma_{22},\cdots,\gamma_{NN})}$ is the diagonal matrix of $\boldsymbol \Gamma$.
 Consequently, the superradiance criterion $\dot{\gamma}(0)>0$ can be used to determine the minimal requirement for superradiance, which can be derived as